fbpx

 Winter sowing yarrow is an easy and effective way to enjoy the benefits of this beautiful, drought-resistant plant in your garden.
 Next, we’ll explore the many advantages that come with winter sowing yarrow.

-Yarrow seeds held in hand - planting in milk jug for winter sowing
+yarrow seeds held in hand - planting in milk jug for winter sowing

 Benefits of winter sowing yarrow